Sweetpotato Blueberry Quick Bread

 - Recipes

-I’ve been wanting to incorporate sweet potatoes into bread for a long time.
+I’ve been wanting to incorporate sweetpotatoes into bread for a long time.
 I think I thought it up on a long run, actually, where I was of course, thinking about carbs and refueling.

 Sweet potatoes are very similar to pumpkin, and who doesn’t love pumpkin bread?

-The wild blueberries provide a perfect balance of light sweetness and subtle tartness.
+- blueberries (Fresh or frozen) – I used wild blueberries, and I love the perfect balance of light sweetness and subtle tartness.

 - egg